Onions and tears – are they linked? Let’s explore this age-old culinary mystery and debunk the myths about onions and eye damage.

 Explanation of the myth

-Cooking onions doesn’t fix eye irritation.
+Cooking onions doesn’t completely fix eye irritation or tear production.
 The myth suggests that this cooking task reduces irritants, but it’s wrong.
-Cutting onions combines enzymes and amino acids to create a smelly gas known as syn-Propanethial-S-oxide.
+Cutting onions combines enzymes, amino acids, and a sulfur containing compound to create a smelly gas known as syn-Propanethial-S-oxide.
 This gas causes stinging eyes and tears.
-Cooking onions may soften the smell, but it doesn’t stop the gases from bothering our eyes.
+Cooking onions may soften the smell, but it doesn’t stop the noxious irritants and gases from bothering our eyes.

 We have to understand the science to prevent disappointment.
-Chilling or goggles won’t help.
+Chilling or goggles won’t help when dealing with emotional crying.
 Why does this myth live on?
 Maybe we hope there’s an easy fix for the discomfort.

 We can’t avoid eye irritation, but we can reduce it.
-Get proper ventilation in the kitchen.
+Get proper ventilation in the kitchen to manage the sulfuric acid and volatile irritants.
 This will lower the concentration of the gas.
 Also, cut onions in running water or use a damp paper towel next to the cutting board to absorb some of the gas before it gets in your eyes.

 Explanation of why cooking doesn’t completely eliminate eye irritation

-Cooking onions might help with eye irritation.
+Cooking onions might help with eye irritation and conscious control of tear production.
 Yet, it doesn’t make it go away completely.
-Even though heat can break down the compounds that cause tears and discomfort, some of them still escape into the air and reach your eyes.
+Even though heat can break down the compounds that cause tears and discomfort, some of them, including noxious compounds, still escape into the air and reach your eyes.
 They are called sulfenic acids.

 Another factor to consider is the time of cooking.
 The longer you cook onions, the fewer irritating compounds stay in the air.
 But if you just briefly sauté them, there may still be enough to cause your eyes to bother you.